YaNesyTortiK/TimetableManager/README.md

 (Available only if there is at least one custom function) When clicked, a page with buttons will open.
 When you click the button, the corresponding function will be deleted **beyond retrieve**.

+### Delete all schedule files
+When clicked, all tables are deleted.
+(When updating the data, the server will report an error and continue working on the previously used data)

 ### Delete old schedule files
 (Available only if there are at least two files in the directory with tables) When clicked, all unused tables are deleted.